Towards Improved Input Masking for Convolutional Neural Networks

 To quantify the effect of feature masking methods on the model predictions, we study the behavior of the model when varying parts of the input are masked out.
 We first segment the image using a segmentation algorithm.
-Then, we analyze how the model output changes when more and more segments are masked out using the above masking techniques.
+Then, we analyze how the model output changes when more and more segments are masked out using a given masking technique.
 We characterize the model behavior using 4 metrics: accuracy, class entropy (defined as entropy of $p_f(y) = \E_{\vx \in D} [ 1[f(\vx) = y] ]$), WordNet similarity \cite{miller-1994-wordnet} between predictions and true labels, and fraction of unchanged predictions.
 The WordNet similarity measures how similar the model predictions are to the true labels on a scale from 0 to 1 in place of a binary hit / miss.
 The fraction of unchanged predictions is a measure of the number of predictions changed by masking out parts of the input image.
 The class entropy indicates if the predictions are skewed towards a particular class or if they are equally distributed.

-In line with previous work \cite{naseer2021intriguing, jain2022missingness}, we mask out these segments in three ways: (1) Randomly, (2) Most salient first, (3) Least salient first.
-We then evaluate the metrics listed above, and plot them as a function of the fraction of segments masked out.
-The accuracy and class entropy plots are shown in \cref{fig:acc_degradation}, while the rest can be found in the appendix.
-For the sake of clarity, we report only the best performing baseline for vision transformers, which is token dropping \cite{jain2022missingness} when the segments are $16 \times 16$ patches, but greyout masking for other segmentation methods.
+We also use the following segmentation algorithms to extract the segments from the image (1) \textbf{Square patches}: Segment the $224 \times 224$ image into smaller $16 \times 16$ square patches , (2) \textbf{SLIC} \cite{6205760}, and (3) \textbf{Quickshift} \cite{quickshift}.
+We tune hyperparameters for these algorithms such that they divide the image into approximately the same number of segments.

 As in previous work \cite{naseer2021intriguing, jain2022missingness}, we mask out these segments in three orders using their saliency scores: (1) \textbf{Randomly}, (2) \textbf{Most salient first}, (3)\textbf{ Least salient first}.
-To compute the saliency scores}: We select 5000 random images and saliency maps from Salient ImageNet \cite{singla2022salient} for our experiment.
-Each saliency map $m \in \sR^{d \times d}$ is a pixel level saliency attribution array where $0 \leq m[i, j] \leq 1$ denotes the importance of the $(i, j)$th pixel to predicting the ImageNet class - the higher the value, the more important the pixel is.
-Each image is first segmented using a given segmentation algorithm.
-We then compute saliency scores for each segment by summing up the saliency values for all pixels in that segment.
+To compute the saliency scores, we select saliency maps from Salient ImageNet \cite{singla2022salient}.
+Each saliency map $m \in \sR^{d \times d}$ is a pixel level saliency attribution array where $0 \leq m[i, j] \leq 1$ denotes the importance of the $(i, j)$th pixel to predicting the ImageNet class - the higher the value, the more salient the pixel.
+We then compute saliency scores for each segment by adding the saliency values for all pixels in that segment.